Dressel wins, but Manuel fails to advance in swim stunner

 “You can't win five, six or seven medals if you don't qualify for the events,” he said.
 “I'm focused on qualifying right now.”

-In the women's 100 free semifinals, Natalie Hinds and Olivia Smoliga were the top qualifiers in 53.55.
-Allison Schmitt, who already made the team in the 200 free, advanced to the final with the sixth-best time (54.08).

-Manuel's failure to make it to the 100 free final means she won't be in the mix for the relays, either.
-She still has a chance to qualify for the team in the 50 free — an event she took silver in as part of a four-medal haul at Rio.
+Manuel’s failure to advance in the 100 free means she won’t be in the mix for the relays, either.
+She still has a chance to qualify for the team in the 50 free — an event she took silver in at Rio as part of a four-medal haul.

+Overcome by emotions, Manuel said she arrived in Omaha knowing it would be a struggle just to make the team because of health and emotional issues.
+She conceded that the racial turmoil since George Floyd's death took a toll on her.

+“That’s what’s giving me peace,” she said.
+“I know I did everything I possibly could to even be here, and that makes me proud.
+I continued to stay strong during this process even when there were times when I wanted to give up.”

 In the men's 200 breaststroke, Nic Fink made the Olympics for the first time at age 27, winning with a time of 2:07.55 in a 1-2 finish with club teammate Andrew Wilson.